alonfai/react-list-app/README.md

 Launches the test runner in the interactive watch mode.

+### `yan coverage`

+Launches the test runner in the interactive watch mode and an integrated coverage reporter.

 ### `yan lint`

 Executes ESLint on all files inside the `src` folder